 Port Angeles Harbor sediment dioxin source study

 After the sediment study, we looked further into the sources of dioxins and furans.
-The Port Angeles Harbor Sediment Dioxin Study helped us understand the sources of dioxins, the elative contribution of the sources we found, and gave us insight into potential upland sources.
-This information allows us to draw site boundaries and clearly define responsibility for cleanup.
+The Port Angeles Harbor Sediment Dioxin Study helped us understand the sources of dioxins, the relative contribution of the sources we found, and gave us insight into potential upland sources.

 North Olympic Peninsula regional background study

 If we removed every contaminant in Port Angeles Harbor, would the sediment, air, and water entering the harbor re-contaminate the area?
 An update to the rule that guides our cleanup work in sediments (Chapter 173-204) introduced the concept of background chemical concentration levels to address questions like this.

 Regional background includes chemical concentrations in sediment from diffuse sources, like regional stormwater or atmospheric deposition, that are not linked to a specific source or release.